Measuring and Understanding Throughput of Network Topologies: Metrics for throughput

 \subsection{Summary and implications}

-Cut-based metrics can be safely abandoned for the purposes of topology performance evaluation.
-They are not in fact independent of assumptions on the traffic matrix; they are NP-complete to compute; and they are not always an accurate measure of worst-case throughput, which as we showed can lead to incorrect performance evaluations.
-These facts call into question work which has optimized networks based on bisection bandwidth~\cite{optimalECC} and work which compared networks on ``equal footing'' by attempting to approximately equalize their bisection bandwidth~\cite{stephens2012past}.

-Having surmounted that moment of catharsis, we actually obtain some relief: directly evaluating throughput with particular TMs using LP optimization is both more accurate and more tractable than cut-based metrics.
-In choosing a TM to evaluate, both ``average case'' and near-worst-case TMs are reasonable choices. \pbgnew{All-to-all, random permutation, and measurements from real-world applications may offer reasonable average-case benchmarks.} For near-worst-case traffic, we developed a practical heuristic that often succeeds in substantially worsening the TM compared with all-to-all.
+Directly evaluating throughput with particular TMs using LP optimization is both more accurate and more tractable than cut-based metrics.
+In choosing a TM to evaluate, both ``average case'' and near-worst-case TMs are reasonable choices. \pbgnewer{Our evaluation will employ multiple synthetic TMs and measurements from real-world applications.
+For near-worst-case traffic, we developed a practical heuristic, the longest matching TM, that often succeeds in substantially worsening the TM compared with A2A.}

-Note that measuring throughput directly is not in itself a novel idea: numerous papers have evaluated particular topologies on particular TMs.
-In contrast, our study provides a rigorous analysis of throughput vs. cut-metrics, a way to generate near-worst-case traffic for any given topology, and --- in what follows --- an experimental evalution of both our metrics and of a large number of proposed topologies in those metrics.
+\pbgnewer{Note that measuring throughput directly (rather than via cuts) is not in itself a novel idea: numerous papers have evaluated particular topologies on particular TMs.
+Our contribution is to provide a rigorous analysis of why cuts do not always predict throughput; a way to generate a near-worst-case TM for any given topology; and an experimental evaluation benchmarking a large number of proposed topologies on a variety of TMs.}